GOP predicts midterm wins; Biden warns of democracy threats

 Associated Press

-WASHINGTON (AP) — Republicans are eyeing major gains in Tuesday’s elections and appealing to supporters over the final weekend of the 2022 campaign to punish Democrats for high inflation and crime rates that have risen in some places.
-President Joe Biden and his two most recent Democratic predecessors said the prospect of GOP victories could undermine the very future of American democracy.
+MIAMI (AP) — Republicans are eyeing major gains in Tuesday’s elections and appealing to supporters over the campaign’s final weekend to punish Democrats for high inflation and crime rates that have risen in some parts of the country.
+President Joe Biden and his two most recent Democratic White House predecessors warned that GOP victories could undermine the very future of American democracy.

 Rep. Sean Patrick Maloney, head of the Democrats’ House campaign arm, is in a tough contest for his seat north of New York City.
 But he insisted Sunday that Democrats are “going to do better than people think on Tuesday,” adding that his party is “not perfect” but “we are responsible adults who believe in this democracy.”

-“I think this race is razor-close and I think everybody who cares about the extremism in this MAGA movement — the racism, the anti-Semitism, the violence — needs to get out and vote and that’s not just Democrats, it’s independents and fair-minded Republicans,” Maloney told NBC’s “Meet the Press,” referring to Trump’s “Make America Great Again” slogan.
+“I think this race is razor-close and I think everybody who cares about the extremism in this ‘MAGA’ movement — the racism, the antisemitism, the violence — needs to get out and vote and that’s not just Democrats, it’s independents and fair-minded Republicans,” Maloney told NBC’s “Meet the Press,” referring to former President Donald Trump’s “Make America Great Again” slogan.

-“There’s no energy on the Democrat side,” said Scott on NBC.
+“There’s no energy on the Democrat side,” he said on NBC.
 “This election is about the Biden agenda.”

-Former President Donald Trump, who planned a Miami rally later Sunday, hopes a strong GOP showing on Election Day will generate momentum for the 2024 run that he is expected to launch in the days or weeks after polls close.
+Trump rallied in Miami on Sunday evening with the hope that a strong GOP showing on Election Day would generate momentum for the 2024 run that he is expected to launch this month.

+“I will probably have to do it again, but stay tuned,” Trump said, teasing an event the former president has with his endorsed Senate candidate in Ohio, JD Vance, for Monday.
+“We have a big, big rally.
+Stay tuned for tomorrow night in Ohio.”

+Trump also told the crowd that “every free and loving American needs to understand that the time to stand up to this growing left-wing tyranny is right now,” while calling on his supporters to reject the “radical left-wing maniacs” and adding that Hispanics would show up strong for GOP candidates.

-Scott will be at that rally.
-Not invited, though, is Florida’s Republican governor, Ron DeSantis, who is running for reelection against Democrat Charlie Crist and is widely considered Trump’s most formidable challenger if he also were to get into the White House race.
+Scott attended the rally.
+Not invited was Florida’s Republican governor, Ron DeSantis, who is running for reelection against Democrat Charlie Crist and is widely considered Trump’s most formidable challenger if he also were to get into the White House race.

+DeSantis held his own, separate events Sunday in another part of the state where he stuck to the centerpieces of his reelection campaign, including railing against COVID-19 vaccine mandates and “wokeness” in schools and other parts of society.
+The governor’s counter political programing avoided antagonizing Trump — meaning it didn’t deliver the dueling 2024 events that could be in his and Trump’s near future.

-In Pennsylvania on Saturday night, Trump said he hoped the GOP would have “an historic victory” in the midterms.
-But DeSantis also was on his mind — he referred to the governor as “Ron DeSanctimonious.”
+Trump, though, didn’t return that favor.
+On Saturday night, the former president said he hoped the GOP would have “an historic victory” in the midterms.
+But he also referred to Florida’s governor as “Ron DeSanctimonious.”
 It’s a rivalry that’s been simmering for more than a year as DeSantis has taken increasingly bold steps to boost his national profile and build a deep fundraising network.

-When Joe O’Dea, the GOP candidate for Senate in Colorado, said he would prefer someone other than Trump as the 2024 nominee and cited DeSantis and others, Trump slammed O’Dea on social media: “MAGA doesn’t Vote for stupid people with big mouths,” Trump said.
+When Joe O’Dea, the GOP candidate for Senate in Colorado, said he would prefer someone other than Trump as the 2024 nominee and cited DeSantis and others, Trump slammed O’Dea on social media: “MAGA doesn’t Vote for stupid people with big mouths.”

 Voters may rebuke the party controlling the White House and Congress amid surging inflation, concerns about crime and pessimism about the direction of the country.
 History suggests the party in power will suffer significant losses in the midterms.

-First lady Jill Biden attended a church service while campaigning for Democrats in Houston.
+First lady Jill Biden attended church services while campaigning for Democrats in Houston on Sunday.

-“So much is at stake in this election,” she said Sunday.
+“So much is at stake in this election,” she said.
 “We must speak up on justice and democracy.”

+Vice President Kamala Harris, campaigning in Chicago, said, “These attacks on our democracy will not only directly impact the people around our country, but arguably around the world.”
+She said America’s democracy ”will only be as strong as our willingness to fight for it and that’s’ why we’re all here today,” adding, “because we are prepared to fight for it.”

 Trump has long falsely claimed he lost the 2020 election only because Democrats cheated and has even begun raising the possibility of election fraud this year.
 Federal intelligence agencies are warning of the possibility of political violence from far-right extremists.